duriantaco/neutrix/docs/tutorials/shopping-cart.md

-# Building an E-commerce App with Spyn
+# Building an E-commerce App with neutrix

 ## Introduction

-In this tutorial, we'll build a complete e-commerce application using Spyn for state management.
+In this tutorial, we'll build a complete e-commerce application using neutrix for state management.
 You'll learn how to:

-* Set up a Spyn store with TypeScript
+* Set up a neutrix store with TypeScript
 * Manage shopping cart state
 * Create computed values for calculations
 * Persist user's cart data